DataJuggler/RandomShuffler/README.md

     value = Shuffler.PullNumber();

-You can also create random numbers on my site: https://datajuggler.com/Random (coming soon).
+You can also create random numbers on my site: https://datajuggler.com/Random